parisepigenetics/RASflow_EDC/README.md

 -rw-rw----+ 1 username username  871080 May 11 15:16 Sample1_reverse_fastqc.zip
 ```
 Those are individual fastQC reports.
 MultiQC is called after FastQC, so you will also find `report_quality_control.html` that is a summary for all the samples.
-You can copy those reports to your computer to read them, by typing (in a new terminal):
+You can copy those reports to your computer to read them, by typing (in a new local terminal):
 ```
 You@YourComputer:~$ scp -pr username@core.cluster.france-bioinformatique.fr:/shared/projects/YourProjectName/RASflow_IFB/output/PROJECTNAME/fastqc PathTo/WhereYouWantToSave/
 ```
 It's time to decide if you need trimming or not.
-If you have no sequence bias, and little amount of adapters, trimming is not necessary and you can proceed directly to the Mapping step.
+If you have no sequence bias, and little amount of adapters, trimming is not necessary and you can proceed directly to the [mapping step](#mapping-and-counting-reads-in-genes).

 ---

-In principle you can now run all the rest of the pipeline at once.
-To do so you have set QC to "no" and to configure the other parts of `config_main.yaml`.
+**In principle you can now run all the rest of the pipeline at once.
+To do so you have set QC to "no" and to configure the other parts of `config_main.yaml`.**

 ---

 ### Trimming
-If you put `TRIMMED`: "no", there will be no trimming and the original fastq sequences will be mapped.
+If you put `TRIMMED: no`, there will be no trimming and the original fastq sequences will be mapped.

-If you put `TRIMMED` to "yes", Trim Galore will remove low quality and very short reads, and cut the adapters.
-If you also want to remove a fixed number of bases in 5' or 3', you have to configure it:
+If you put `TRIMMED: yes`, [Trim Galore](https://github.com/FelixKrueger/TrimGalore/blob/master/Docs/Trim_Galore_User_Guide.md) will remove low quality and very short reads, and cut the adapters.
+If you also want to remove a fixed number of bases in 5' or 3', you have to configure it.
+For instance if you want to remove the first 10 bases of reads of 101 bases:

 ```yaml
 # ================== Control of the workflow ==================